GowthamS2021/Yun-solutions-assignment/README.md

 # Examples
 The program uses speech processing techniques as mentioned, in the question.
 Since, Machine Learning can't used given that only one file is the input for this program.
 So, I had to get few testcases on which I had tuned the classifier. there are 4 mp3 files for each of the emotions: happy, sad, angry.
 (Credits:[kaggle](https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio?resource=download)) Each of these are in the folders happy, sad, angry respectively.

+To run the examples, please download the entire repository and instead of filename please use filepath

 # How to run the program
 The way to run the program is given in the file itself.